OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 These requirements cannot be met in an absolute sense; each is a 'best effort' requirement subject to availability of project resources.

-We note that the Open Tree Taxonomy is *not* supposed to be 1) a reference for nomenclature (we can link to other sources for that); 2) a well-formed or complete taxonomic hypothesis; or 3) a place to deposit curated taxonomic information.
+Note that the Open Tree Taxonomy is *not* supposed to be 1) a reference for nomenclature (we can link to other sources for that); 2) a well-formed or complete taxonomic hypothesis; or 3) a place to deposit curated taxonomic information.